The Mighty Peking Man

-The Mighty Peking Man (猩猩王) is a 1977 Hong Kong monster film directed by Ho Meng-hua and starring Danny Lee, Evelyne Kraft and Ku Feng.
+The Mighty Peking Man (猩猩王), as known as Goliathon in the United States, is a 1977 Hong Kong monster film directed by Ho Meng-hua and starring Danny Lee, Evelyne Kraft and Ku Feng.
 It was produced by Shaw Brothers Studio to capitalize on the craze surrounding the 1976 remake of King Kong.

 It was released in Hong Kong on August 11, 1977.